Matthew8747/DinoNEAT/README.md

 # Chrome Dino AI using NEAT

-This project implements an AI to play the Chrome offline Dinosaur game using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
-The AI trains itself to improve its performance over generations, learning to jump over obstacles efficiently.
+This project implements agents to play the Chrome offline Dinosaur game using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
+The AI trains itself to improve performance over each generation, learning to jump over obstacles efficiently.
+The agents that get further have a better likelihood of passing on their genes.

 ## Features
 - Uses the **NEAT algorithm** to evolve a neural network for controlling the dinosaur.